-GPUs come in a variety of shapes and sizes these days.
+GPUs come in a variety of shapes and sizes these days, and cooling plays a key role in form factor.
 Some low-end graphics cards can be passively cooled, while others might pack four fans.
-However, most modern ones that are used for gaming offer either two or three fans.
+However, most modern ones used for gaming offer either two or three fans.

-Both dual-fan and triple-fan offerings have their own set of pros and cons.
-Thus, this guide will go over them and check out which of the two kinds is a better choice for gaming in early 2025 and beyond.
+Many GPUs in the market let you choose between a dual-fan and a triple-fan variant.
+So, deciing which card to get might be confusing.
+Both dual- and triple-fan offerings have their own set of pros and cons.
+Thus, this guide will go over them and check out which of the two kinds is a better choice for gaming in 2025 and beyond.

 Guide to choosing between dual-fan and triple-fan GPUs

-Dual-fan and triple-fan graphics cards are the most common designs these days.
-High-end GPUs mostly come with three fans.
-For example, every card starting with the RTX 3080 does not have a two-fan edition.
-However, most mid-range offerings like the RTX 3060 and RX 6600 come with both dual-fan and triple-fan variants.
-Thus, gamers on a budget would face the problem of which edition to get more often.
+However, most mid-range offerings like the RTX 3060 and RX 6600 come with both dual- and triple-fan variants.
+Thus, gamers on a budget might be ensure of which edition to get.

 What advantages do dual-fan video cards have over triple-fan graphics cards?

-The biggest advantage of dual-fan cards is that they are smaller than triple-fan ones.
-This ensures ensuring wider compatibility with computer cases.
+That said, the biggest advantage of dual-fan cards is that they are smaller than triple-fan ones.
+This ensures wider compatibility with computer cases.
 Although most ATX mid-towers will support any triple-fan card out there, some smaller micro-ATX and ITX cases might run into compatibility issues with larger GPUs.

 Dual-fan cards are generally cheaper than their triple-fan counterparts as well.
-Thus, gamers can save a ton of money by opting for these options.
+Thus, you can save a ton of money by opting for these options.

 What advantages do triple-fan graphics cards have over dual-fan options?